alexbird-hunterindustries/blog/_posts/2023/12/2023-12-05-sketching-wildflowers-writing-software.md

 ![17:02 into the Stephen Travers video](/blog/assets/images/posts/2023/12/drawing-overwhelming-detail-3.jpg)

-Stephen works through several examples where he indentifies what is the aspect of the architecture that is important as someone looking at it.
+Stephen works through several examples where he identifies what is the aspect of the architecture that is important as someone looking at it.
 This is not a process of scientific analysis; Stephen has insight about what about the thing makes it interesting to look at.
-He talks about patterns repeating, shadows between supports, the effect of perspective on decorations, symetry, shape, etc.
+He talks about patterns repeating, shadows between supports, the effect of perspective on decorations, symmetry, shape, etc.

 This is the part that takes insight and artistry: how do you look at a thing and say "if a stranger were here, I bet they would be moved by this aspect of it".